apotato369550/im-2-project/docs/API_USAGE.md

     "concern": "put all concern contents here",
     "phone_number": "09235194824",
     "address": "G. Ouano St. Villamanga",
-    "service_id": "3" // assign this based on what service they chose on the form, each service has its own id }
+    "service_id": "3", // assign this based on what service they chose on the form, each service has its own id "item_id": "1" //this is for ac request based orders, besides that dont include if different service is availed }
 ```